cloudbytestorage/openstack/CloudByte Storage and OpenStack LVM Driver.md

 ```

 - In the output above **sdb** is the new iSCSI disk.
-- Remember this is just an example; the output you see on your screen will vary.
+  - this is just an example; the output you see on your screen will vary.
 - Next Steps:
   - create a partition,
   - format the file system, and